When all is not well: Children’s literature as a resource

 Sally wrote and illustrated Daniel and His Starry Night Blanket: A Story of Illness and Sibling Love.
 It tells the story of a preschool child whose older sister gets cancer and, from his perspective, far too much of their parents’ attention.
 The book has a loving, generous ending.

-Sally, who is a cancer patient, also wrote the book Rad Art: A Journey Through Radiation Treatment.
+Sally, who is a cancer survivor, also wrote the book Rad Art: A Journey Through Radiation Treatment.
 It presents her visual and written diary kept over 33 consecutive days of radiotherapy.

 Judith’s book Sammy’s Broken Leg (Oh, No!) and the Amazing Cast That Fixed It was inspired by her preschool granddaughter’s fall that broke her femur, landing her in a spica cast for a mostly miserable month.
-It is her first book.
+Her first book is a whimsical cheer-up story for glum, grumpy kids in cumbersome casts.

 The authors also recommend the book Zitface by Emily Howse.
 The main character, Olivia, becomes depressed, withdrawn, and ashamed because of acne.
 With support from an empathic peer, she decides to stop letting it control her life.
 Emily is a licensed mental health professional, who struggled with acne after college. “. . . it would have been worse had it occurred when I was thirteen,” she said.